-The ophthalmologist should refer patients with retinal vascular disease to the appropriate setting, depending on the nature of the retinal occlusion.
-For example, an asymptomatic BRAO could be referred to a primary care physician for evaluation and management of relevant systemic condition(s).
-Acute, symptomatic patients with RAOs or GCA should immediately be referred to a cardiologist, emergency room, or stroke center at presentation.
-Examination results should be communicated promptly to the medical physician managing the patient.
-An Eye MD Examination Report Form is available from the American Academy of Ophthalmology.
-Because many of the recommendations are based on limited data, additional research on treatment of acute ischemic stroke and BRAO is needed.
+A patient with an asymptomatic BRAO could be referred to a primary care physician for evaluation and management of relevant systemic condition(s).
+Acute, symptomatic patients with RAO or GCA should immediately be referred to a cardiologist, emergency room, or stroke center at presentation.79 Examination results should be communicated promptly to the physician(s) managing the patient.
+An Eye MD Examination Report Form is available from the American Academy of Ophthalmology.80 Because many of the recommendations are based on limited data, additional research on treatment of acute ischemic stroke34 and RAO is needed.

 Many patients with RAO or OAO will lose substantial vision despite various treatment options.
 Patients who fail to respond and those for whom further treatment is unavailable should be provided with proper professional support and considered for referrals for counseling, vision rehabilitation, or social services as appropriate.
-Patients with functionally limiting postoperative visual impairment should be considered for referral for vision rehabilitation and social services.
-More information on vision rehabilitation, including materials for patients, is available at www.aao.org/smart-sight-low-vision.
+81 Patients with functionally limiting postoperative visual impairment should be considered for referral for vision rehabilitation and social services. ^{81,82} More information on vision rehabilitation, including materials for patients, is available at www.aao.org/low-vision-and-vision-rehab.